pythonpe/python.pe/miembros/tabo.rst

    Flickr (FlickrSerializer), Delicious (DeliciousSerializer) and tag separation with commas (CommaSerializer).
 Handles customizable per-tag normalization to avoid tag duplicates.
+ - `dynpool`_: Python library that handles the growing and shrinking of a pool of resources depending on usage patterns.

+Adicionalmente, soy core developer de los siguientes proyectos:

+ - `CherryPy_`: a Pythonic, Object-Oriented Web Framework.
+ - `MagicBus_`: A library for state machines that publish each transition.
+ - `Cheroot_`: A highly-optimized, pure-python HTTP server.

 ¿Qué intereses tienes?
 ----------------------